broeneatsdinner/setpftseta/README.md

 - Deploy a hardened, anonymized burner phone environment
 - Route communications through a chained VPN + jump server infrastructure
 - Capture and log SMS, call metadata, and scam links sent to bait endpoints
+- Record and transcribe both live scam calls and voicemails using Whisper, enriching with OSINT
 - Transcribe incoming scam voicemails using Whisper and enrich them with OSINT
 - Perform passive DNS and HTTPS traffic analysis via isolated nodes
 - Map language and behavioral patterns to MITRE ATT&CK framework